Curt-Park/style_transfer_keras/README.md

 # Style Transfer with Keras

-This is a Keras implementation of a style transfer technique described in the following paper:
+This is a Keras implementation of style transfer techniques described in the following paper:
 - [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge

 ## Differences from the paper